 Use spot ventilation

-Install exhaust fans in your bathroom and kitchen to remove moisture and odors.
-Avoid dangerous carbon monoxide poisoning by making sure that fireplaces or wood stoves are properly vented.
-Have clothes dryers and whole house vacuums vent directly outside.
+There are several ways you can introduce spot ventilation throughout your home.
+Firstly, install exhaust fans in your bathroom and kitchen to remove moisture and odors.
+Secondly, avoid dangerous carbon monoxide poisoning by making sure that fireplaces or wood stoves are properly vented.
+Finally, make sure clothes dryers and whole house vacuums vent directly outside.

 Keep your HVAC filters clean